 Cobalt steel blades are different from carbon steel because they contain trace amounts of cobalt.
 The presence of cobalt makes these blades work well on hard and thick materials which allows your miter saw to cut PVC or melamine materials.

-Lastly, we have the carbide-tipped blade design that cuts with superior precision and is the most robust on our list.
-These blades allow miter saws to cut through almost anything at the job site and are recommended by our experts if strength is what you need.
+Lastly, we have the carbide-tipped blade design that cuts with superior precision and is the most robust on the list.
+These blades allow miter saws to cut through almost anything at the job site and are recommended if strength is what you need.

 Teeth